-The study of the pre-thermalization stage of the system produced in high energy nuclear collisions is one of the most exciting research topics related to the physics of relativistic heavy ion collisions (RHICs).
-Within the color-glass-condensate (CGC) effective theory [1-7], the collision of two colored glasses leads to the formation of strong gluon fields in the forward light cone named Glasma [8-18], consisting of longitudinal color-electric and color-magnetic fields characterized by large gluon occupation numbers, $A^a{\mu} \simeq 1/g$ with g the QCD coupling, so they can be described by classical field theory namely the Classical Yang-Mills (CYM) theory. see also [19-33] for the next-to-leading order corrections to the Glasma.
-Once Glasma is set up as the initial condition, its evolution is studied within the CYM equations; in this article, we denote the evolving Glasma as Ev-Glasma.
+The study of the prethermalization stage of the system produced in high energy nuclear collisions is one of the most exciting research topics related to the physics of relativistic heavy ion collisions.
+Within the color-glass-condensate effective theory [1-7], the collision of two colored glasses leads to the formation of strong gluon fields in the forward light cone named glasma [8-18], consisting of longitudinal color-electric and color-magnetic fields characterized by large gluon occupation numbers, $A^a{\mu} \simeq 1/g$ with g the QCD coupling, so they can be described by classical field theory namely the classical Yang-Mills (CYM) theory.
+See also [19-33] for the next-to-leading order corrections to the glasma.
+Once glasma is set up as the initial condition, its evolution is studied within the CYM equations; in this article, we denote the evolving glasma as EG.

 Heavy quarks, charm and beauty, are good probes of the system created in high energy nuclear collisions, both for the pre-equilibrium part and for the thermalized quark-gluon plasma (QGP), see [34-57] and references therein.

-In fact, their formation time is $\tau{\rm form} \approx 1/(2m)$ with m the quark mass which gives $\tau{\rm form} \leq 0.07$ fm/c, which is shorter than the formation time of light quarks; thus, charm and beauty propagate in the Ev-Glasma and probe its evolution.
+In fact, their formation time is $\tau{\text{form}} \approx 1/(2m)$ with m as the quark mass which gives $\tau{\text{form}} \leq 0.07$ fm/c, which is shorter than the formation time of light quarks; thus, charm and beauty propagate in the EG and probe its evolution.
 The large mass, the early production and the low concentration of charm and beauty makes heavy quarks the perfect probes of the medium produced in the collisions.

-The evolution of heavy quarks in the Ev-Glasma has attracted a lot of interest recently, [45-51].
-The study of diffusion and energy loss was started in [45], while in [46, 49, 51] it was shown for the first time how the evolution of charm and beauty in the Ev-Glasma can affect the nuclear modification factor, R{AA} , and the elliptic flow of these quarks both in proton-nucleus and in nucleusnucleus collisions.
-More studies have been devoted to the diffusion and momentum broadening [47, 48, 50].
+The evolution of heavy quarks in the EG has attracted a lot of interest recently [45-51].
+The study of diffusion and energy loss was started in [45], while in [46,49,51] it was shown for the first time how the evolution of charm and beauty in the EG can affect the nuclear modification factor, $R{AA}$ , and the elliptic flow of these quarks both in proton-nucleus and in nucleus-nucleus collisions.
+More studies have been devoted to the diffusion and momentum broadening [47,48,50].

 In previous studies, the energy loss of the heavy quarks has been neglected: this is due to the polarization of the gluon medium induced by the color current of the heavy quarks [58-61], see also [62] for a treatment of the problem within a classical model.
-Adding this current results in a drag force acting on the heavy quarks: it is thus a back-reaction.
-Neglecting this sounds as a reasonable approximation: in fact, the energy density of the Ev-Glasma is much larger than that of the QGP phase, therefore the momentum broadening due to diffusion is expected to be more important than the energy loss due to polarization.
-Nevertheless, adding the color current is a well defined procedure, therefore it is possible to add it and compute its effect on the observables.
+Adding this current results in a drag force acting on the heavy quarks: it is thus a backreaction.
+Neglecting this sounds as a reasonable approximation: in fact, the energy density of the EG is much larger than that of the QGP phase, therefore the momentum broadening due to diffusion is expected to be more important than the energy loss due to polarization.
+Nevertheless, adding the color current is a well-defined ruggieri@lzu.edu.cn procedure, therefore it is possible to add it and compute its effect on the observables.
 This is one of the main purpose of the present study.